Jaymeweiss/seven-mobile-apps/README.md

 # seven-mobile-apps

-Source code, and tips for the 'Seven Mobile Apps in Seven Days' book
+Repo for the team to do the 'Seven Mobile Apps in Seven Weeks' book.

+For details on how to contribute, see the CONTRIBUTING.md file.